kitctf/www/_posts/2014-11-13-getting-started.md

 To get started with reversing you'll probably want make yourself familiar with some assembly first.
 There are a lot of guides on that topic out there, just pick one and write a HelloWorld Linux program in assembly.

-After that a good idea is to grab a disassembler (see our tools page [here](/tools)) and compile some C code.
-Afterwards load the binary into your disassembler of choice to see what the compiler generated.
+After that a good idea is to grab a disassembler, compile some small C code snippets and load the resulting binary into your disassembler of choice to see what the compiler generated.
 This will give you a good feeling for assembly and help you recognize code patterns and functions in disassembled binaries.
 You can also take a look at some crackmes (for example from [here](http://www.crackmes.de/)) to get some hands-on experience.

 Moreover I can recommend the books ["Reversing - Secrets of Reverse Engineering"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-0764574817.html) and (if you already have some reversing skills) ["Practical Reverse Engineering"](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-1118787315,subjectCd-CSJ0.html).